About

 Working Environment

-In 2004, about 33 percent of workers in the motor vehicle and parts manufacturing industry worked, on average, more than 40 hours per week.
+In 2008, about 29 percent of workers in the motor vehicle and parts manufacturing industry worked, on average, more than 40 hours per week.
 Overtime is especially common during periods of peak demand.
-As in other industries, professional and managerial workers normally have clean, comfortable offices and are not subject to the hazards of assembly line work.

 Employment